Infinidat/infi.django_rest_utils/README.md

 This class can be used to enhance the browsable API with dynamic auto-generated documentation.
 The documentation is composed from:

 * The view's docstring
+* Information about authentication, taken from authentication classes that implement `get_authenticator_description(self, view, html)`
-* Information about supported output formats, taken from renderers that implement `get_renderer_description(self, html)`
+* Information about supported output formats, taken from renderers that implement `get_renderer_description(self, view, html)`
 * Information about filtering and ordering, taken from filters that implement `get_filter_description(self, view, html)`
-* Information about pagination, when the pagination class implements `get_paginator_description(self, html)`
+* Information about pagination, when the pagination class implements `get_paginator_description(self, view, html)`

-All renderers, filters and paginators provided by infi.django_rest_utils implement these methods.
+All relevant classes provided by infi.django_rest_utils implement these methods, meaning that detailed documentation is automatically generated when they are used with views that extend `ViewDescriptionMixin`.

 To use this mixin, add it as the **first** parent class of your views and viewsets.
 For example: